pawelc/docs/rnn.md

-# Bidirectional Recurrent Neural Networks as Generative Models - Reconstructing Gaps in Time Series
-Authors use BRNN to model sequence of observations.
-The model smoothing distribution.
-The model purpose is to fill in the gaps in multidimensional time series data.
-Gaps can be of consecutive vectors which depend on each other so it is difficult problem.
-Authors use 2 methods Generative Stochastic Network and Neural Autoregreesive Density Estimator.
-In GSN they fill in the gaps with random value and then by sampling the missing values at random from learned distribution of P(x_t | {x_o o!= t}.
 # Modeling Long- and Short-Term Temporal Patterns with Deep Neural Networks
 https://arxiv.org/abs/1703.07015
 Models multivariate time series using combination of CNN and RNN.